Milo Đukanović’s speech after the election | Info-breakinglatest.news-Breaking Latest News

 Current President of Montenegro and candidate of the Democratic Party of Socialists of Montenegro in the presidential elections Milo Đukanović tonight, he congratulated the triumph of Jakov Milatović, the future president of that country who convincingly won the elections, winning 60 percent of the votes.

 “The presidential elections are over, Montenegro has chosen, I respect that choice, I congratulate Jakov Milatović and I wish him a successful president because if he is a successful president, it can mean that Montenegro will be a successful country.
-Thank you to all the citizens of Montenegro who with their mass exit contributed to having a credible process that contributes to the reputation of Montenegro and its citizens.
-Thank you to all the citizens of Montenegro who voted for me, because winning so many votes after 30 years in power is not so simple,” said Đukanović.
+Thank you to all citizens of Montenegro who contributed to the fact that we have a credible process that contributes to the reputation of Montenegro and its citizens.
+I also thank all the citizens of Montenegro who voted for me, because winning so many votes after 30 years in power is not so simple,” said Đukanović.

 Đukanović addressed the public at a press conference at his election headquarters, but after his address, journalists were not allowed to ask questions.
 Although he gave them his word, the TV Vijesti reporter was several times interrupted by whistles, and DPS activists and sympathizers sang songs, and at the end sang the national anthem of Montenegro.
 In the meantime, Đukanović appealed to everyone to let the journalists ask questions, but that did not happen, so he himself announced the end of the conference without asking questions.
 “I don’t want to exhaust everyone further,” he added.